values.yaml, and configure SUNK for several common directory service providers.

 Modify values.yaml to include the Google Secure LDAP configuration in the directoryService section:

-To let users sign in using an SSH key, you’ll need to add a multi-value attribute to your Google directory.
+To let users sign in using an SSH key, add a multi-value attribute to your Google directory.
 Follow the Google guide to create a custom attribute namedsshPublicKey.

 For each user, enter their SSH public key into the sshPublicKey attribute field.

-Google’s custom attribute values have a 500-character limit, so using a shorter key type like
+Google’s custom attribute values have a 500-character limit, so use a shorter key type like

 Each named directory service has its own configuration section.
 See these keys in thedirectoryService.directories[*] section of values.yaml.